1. Answers

 Step 1: Set Up Pulumi Project

-First, we need to set up a new Pulumi project.
-Run the following commands to create a new directory and initialize a Pulumi project:
+First, set up a new Pulumi project by creating a directory and initializing the project:

 mkdir pulumi-secretsmanager